Climbing the Iconic North Face of Eiger With IFMGA Guide Jeff Witt

 Eiger’s North Wall is still the ultimate alpine test

-Join us Tuesday, July 28, and hear Jeff’s story of summiting the North Face of Eiger — through one of the world’s most historic and iconic alpine routes.
+This webinar was presented on July 28 where IFMGA Guide Jeff Witt shared a story about summiting the North Face of Eiger — through one of the world’s most historic and iconic alpine routes.

 Nearly twice as tall as Yosemite’s El Cap, Eiger towers over the town of Grindelwald, Switzerland.
 Eiger’s iconic reputation is well-earned, having challenged even the most seasoned alpinists.
 While other classic peaks of the Alps were being summited, it wasn’t until 1938 that the North Face — also known as the Death Wall — of Eiger was first ascended.